Meet Love Island Winter 2020 contestant Ollie Williams – the Cornish landowner who quit the villa after just three days

 In three phrases: I’m enjoyable, energetic and conventional

-Ollie says that his dream girl is “blonde, athletic and funny” and that his superstar crush is Lily James.
+Ollie says that his dream lady is “blonde, athletic and funny” and that his celeb crush is Lily James.
 “She’s pretty gorgeous,” he says.

 “I’m an alpha male.
 Wherever I go, I boss the room, I boss whatever I’m doing.
 I’ll be the butt of all jokes but I’ll also be the one to make all of the jokes,” he says.
 “I’m attention seeking and I like to be the centre of what is going on at the time.
 I wear my emotions on my sleeve, I’m upfront and let people know what I think of them too.”

-He seems set to be raucous within the villa, after he admitted to HEARALPUBLICIST that he was beforehand expelled from boarding college.
+He appears to be like set to be raucous within the villa, after he admitted to HEARALPUBLICIST that he was beforehand expelled from boarding faculty.

 And he’s no stranger to dabbling in actuality TV, including there was “murmurs” about him and his sister becoming a member of Made in Chelsea.